Three Otley women 'brave the shave' for Cancer Research

 Rachael Kerr, 39, twin sister Emma Kerr, 39, and friend Hazel Ashton, 38, are having their heads shaved to raise money for Cancer Research.

-The brave move follows the loss of the twin's uncle, Mick Kerr, 67, who used to run Kerr's Cars in Otley.
+The brave move follows Hazel's mother's fight with cancer and the loss of the twin's uncle, Mick Kerr, 67, who used to run Kerr's Cars in Otley.

 Mick died in February this year and is the fourth family member the sisters have lost to cancer.
 Their aunt that is still battling the disease.